susanruimingao/pstR/README.md

 # pstR
-Prophage Sequence Typing pipeline is developed in R language and is a R wrapper for multiple functions;
+Prophage Sequence Typing pipeline is developed in R language and is a R wrapper for multiple functions; This R version is based on a previous PST bash pipeline: author='duceppemo' version='0.2.0'

 pstR version='0.3.0'

 This pstR pipeline works in R

-The pipleline is a continuous effort from previous PST bash pipeline: author='duceppemo' version='0.2.0'

 In a terminal, conda create a "phage_typing" environment
 ```